Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.Surveying/readme.md

 is transversed and a circular arcj is calculated that links the previous `Survey`, which is fully defined, with the current `Survey`, which is only known by its `RiemaniannNorth`, `RiemaniannEast` and `TVD`.
 Knowing the circular arc, it is the possible to calculate the length of the arc, i.e., derive the `Abscissa`, the `Inclination` and the `Azimuth`.

+## Calculation of the envelope of uncertainty of a SurveyStationList
+It is possible to define a scaling factor and a list of wellbore radii per depth range.
+The scaling factor is used when searching for the safety factor between two `SurveyStationList`.
+The envelope of uncertainty is constructed using the perpendicular projections of the ellipsoids of uncertainty at the given confidence factor.
+Each ellipse is discretized as a polygon.
+The number of vertices of the polygons is passed as argument to the function call.
+It can happen that there is a half rotation of the indices of the polygons from one `SurveyStation` to the next one.
+The algorithm checks for this and untwists when necessary.